RoyKlaasseBos/royklaassebos.github.io/README.md

 <h4><i>What does "Upvotes" mean and how is it calculated?</i></h4>
 <hr>
 <p>On Coursera, edX and Udemy course ratings are displayed as a star rating (between 0-5 stars).
 On YouTube there is a similar mechanism to measure user feedback: up- and downvotes.
-A derivative thereof, the upvote ratio #upvotes/(#upvotes + #downvotes) * 100%, is shown for each of my recommendations. </p>
+A derivative thereof, the upvote ratio: #upvotes/(#upvotes + #downvotes) * 100%, is shown for each of my recommendations. </p>

 <p>Note that, I deliberately did not take into account total number of views neither the subscriber count since there are a wealth of hidden gems out there which - as the name implies - are still relatively unknown.. 💎</p>